InsaneMiner/JEC-Syntax/README.md

 # jec README

-Jec is a programming language like C, its safer and easier.
+Jec is a programming language like C, but its safer and easier.
 This project is a Syntax Highlighter for Jec.
 The extension is for VScode.